 - For Part 1, you will complete one section of the Ancestor Chart and two Family Group Sheets. - For Part 2, you will complete an additional section of the Ancestor Chart and four Family Group Sheets. - For Part 3, you will complete an additional section of the Ancestor Chart and three Family Group Sheets. - For each part, you will cite your sources, tell a story about yourself or one person on your Ancestor Chart and complete one Learning Activity (pages 20-21).
-When you're done, complete the Pin Application Form and Evaluation Form. - If you have a question regarding any part of this unit, please send an email to culturalskills@sofn.com or call (800) 945-8851.
+When you're done, complete the Pin Application Form and Evaluation Form. - Whether you have Norwegian ancestry or another heritage, you can earn a Cultural Skills pin in Genealogy.
+The resources in this unit are specific to searching in Norway, but the process of research and documentation applies to all backgrounds. - If you have a question regarding any part of this unit, please send an email to culturalskills@sofn.com or call (800) 945-8851.